liebke/zookeeper-clj/README.md

-# Clojure-ZooKeeper
+# zookeeper-clj

 A Clojure DSL for Apache ZooKeeper.

-## treeherd.zookeeper
+## zookeeper.core

-The treeherd.zookeeper namespace contains the ZooKeeper DSL.
+The zookeeper.core primary namespace of the ZooKeeper DSL.

+## zookeeper.util

+The zookeeper.util contains utilities that augment the functionality of the core namespace.

 ## References